mayeaux/expac-builder/README.md

-# expac-builder
+# ExpidusOS Package Builder

-ExpidusOS Package Builder
+A package repository builder in bash